petergtz/dowhy/docs/source/user_guide/modeling_causal_relations/modeling_cause_effect_relationships_with_causal_mechanisms.rst

 Modeling cause-effect relationships with causal mechanisms
 ==========================================================

-To perform causal tasks based on graphical causal models, such as root cause analysis or what-if analysis, we also have to know the nature of underlying data-generating process of variables.
+To perform causal tasks based on graphical causal models, such as root cause analysis or quantifying the causal strength of edges, we also have to know the nature of underlying data-generating process of variables.
 A causal graph by itself, being a diagram, does not have any information about the data-generating process.

 All main features of the GCM-based inference in DoWhy are built around the concept of **graphical causal models**.
 A graphical causal model consists of a causal direct acyclic graph (DAG) of variables and a **causal mechanism** for each of the variables.
 A causal mechanism defines the conditional distribution of a variable given its parents in the graph, or, in case of root node variables, simply its distribution.
+This is, for non-root nodes, we model a node :math:`X_i` as :math:`X_i = f(PA_X_i, N_i)`, where :math:`PA_X_i` are the parents of :math:`X_i` and :math:`N_i` is unobserved noise that is assumed to be independent of :math:`PA_X_i` (causal sufficiency).

 The most general case of a GCM is a **probabilistic causal model** (PCM), where causal mechanisms are defined by **conditional stochastic models** and **stochastic models**.
 In the ``dowhy.gcm`` package, these are represented by